 Palaces and town houses

 Many of today’s most popular sights in Vienna date back to the Baroque era.
 For example:

-- The State Hall of the National Library: this huge room is so richly decorated and impressive that you’d dare not raise your voice above a whisper even if it wasn’t a library.
+- The State Hall of the National Library: this huge room is so richly decorated and impressive that you would never dare raise your voice above a whisper even if it wasn’t a library.

 - Belvedere: perhaps the best example of non-ecclesiastical Baroque architecture in Vienna.
 The Upper and Lower palaces both date from the late Baroque period.
 Home to some exceptional art, too